ObviousEcho/code-quiz/README.md

 ## This is sloppy code!

-A great way to learn how to write clean code, is to immerse yourself is some sloppy code first!
+A great way to learn how to write clean code, is to immerse yourself in some sloppy code first!
 This project focused on the usage of Javascript.
 I had fun with it and kept adding code to accomplish different things as those issues surfaced.
 Through the process I learned what to expect from an application, and how to plan for it.
 I can see the benefit from psuedo coding a project first, to keep form falling down a rabbit hole and having to claw your way back out with code that is less than intuitive.

 ---